- Contact Us

 Your child will need to come to Glenfield Intermediate Hall and have an assessment with the Supervisor or a teacher who will discern which is the best level class for them.
 They may be placed in a lower level group until they can prove themselves capable.

 No. GMC only receives funding for primary and intermediate students.
 Most high schools have excellent facilities for music tuition.
-We are happy to advise private tutors for older students.
-In special circumstances we may be able to negotiate a special price for lessons so the child can continue with their class.
+We are happy to advise private tutors for older students or you can ask your GMC teacher if they are taking on an private students.

 Children must be 7 years in March to begin Recorder.
 At this age, children can cope with the lesson requirements and have the basic fine motor skills to be successful at playing the recorder.
 The recorder classes also include elements of reading music, listening to rhythms, playing percussion and developing good musicianship habits such as regular practice.